adamfowleruk/spring-adsb/README.md

 - mutability-dump1090 - not included - download from https://github.com/mutability/dump1090 - provides the low level C code for running a Software Defined Radio.
 This is designed to be ran on a Raspberry Pi, but this version works well on a Mac
 - adsb-console - A standalone Java app, designed to be run on the receiver (Raspberry Pi or Laptop) that sends data to a remote RabbitMQ instance
-- adsb-live-processor - Spring Boot app that Listens to a RabbitMQ exchange for new aircraft positions, and updates a Live (60 second TTL) record in Redis per aircraft
+- adsb-live-processor - .NET and Spring Boot apps that Listens to a RabbitMQ exchange for new aircraft positions, and updates a Live (60 second TTL) record in Redis per aircraft
-- aircraft-monitor - Spring Boot web app that provides a rest endpoint (/data/aircraft.json) which pulls data from Redis on request, and a web front end (/gmap.html) to show collated aircraft position information
+- aircraft-monitor - .NET and Spring Boot web apps that provides a rest endpoint (/data/aircraft.json) which pulls data from Redis on request, and a web front end (/gmap.html) to show collated aircraft position information

+Note two of the apps above are provided with C#.NET and Java Spring Boot varieties to showcase the same patterns being ran with different application runtimes.

 ## How can I add my own data to the global view?

 Every Pivot can run their own receiver and contribute to the global map!
 If you're interested in this, follow the below steps

-First, contact Adam Fowler in the UK Platform Architect team <afowler@pivotal.io> for a key so you can send data to RabbitMQ.
+First, contact Adam Fowler in the UK Modern Apps SE team <adamf@vmware.com> for a key so you can send data to RabbitMQ.

 ### Buy a receiver